1. A Bird’s Eye View-(Supplies: paper and

 the apricot showing like a baby’s head.
 Bake as directed on the

+biscuit can.
 Crumble part of the shredded wheat biscuit into a

 baking cup to represent the straw in the manger.
 Place the baked